Zhongguancun Artificial Intelligence Academy & UCAS 2025 Summer AI Agent Practical Topics

 - Learn and Integrate: Read documentation or code examples, learn how to use the found library/API, and dynamically generate code to call it, thereby “creating” a new tool.

-- Execute the Task: Use the newly created tool to solve the problem.
+- Execute Task: Use the newly created tool to solve the problem.

 Acceptance Criteria:

-The Agent must be fully autonomous in creating tools for at least one of the following tasks and successfully executing them, without hallucinations.
-The Agent must be general-purpose, not allowing hardcoded tools or workflows for specific problems.
+The agent should be fully autonomous in creating tools for at least one of the following tasks and successfully executing them, without hallucinations.
+The agent needs to be general-purpose, not allowing hard-coded tools or workflows for specific problems.

 - Task: Given a question: “In the YouTube 360 VR video from March 2018 narrated by the voice actor of Lord of the Rings’ Gollum, what number was mentioned by the narrator directly after dinosaurs were first shown in the video?”